Possession of Marijuana

 Philadelphia Marijuana Possession Lawyer

 Whether you face felony or misdemeanor possession charges, an experienced Philadelphia marijuana possession lawyer can help you fight the charges.
-At Alva & Shuttleworth, LLC, we will stand up for your rights.
+At Alva Foster & Moscow, LLC, we will stand up for your rights.
 We can challenge the police procedures used to obtain their evidence, seeking to have evidence thrown out and leading to your charges being reduced or dismissed.
 Call us today at (215) 665-1695 to set up a consultation.